Citrix QuickEdit for mobile productivity apps

 With QuickEdit version 20.5.0 and later, you can choose the type of data encryption.
 For details, see MDX policies for data encryption.
 Select Platform encryption with compliance enforcement encryption type for the device platform to encrypt the data.

 When you select Platform encryption with compliance enforcement encryption type, the data remains on the SD card of your device, but will not encrypt the files present in the SD card.
-You will receive the following warning on your device:
+You receive the following warning on your device:

-The only effect on the files stored on Cloud repositories will be the change in the type of data encryption.
+The only effect on the files stored on Cloud repositories is the change in the type of data encryption.

 Supported file types